Realism in American Art

 Richard Estes' Realism, an exhibit held May 22, 2014 to September 7, 2014 at the Portland Museum of Art.
 Includes online video featuring Jessica May, Curator of Contemporary and Modern Art at the Portland Museum of Art, Maine.
 Accessed April, 2015.

-Stocked: Contemporary Art from the Grocery Aisles, an exhibit held January 19 - April 14, 2013 at the Ulrich Museum of Art at Wichita State University.
+Stocked: Contemporary Art from the Grocery Aisles, an exhibit held January 19 - April 14, 2013 at the Ulrich Museum of Art.
 Includes artist biographies.
 Accessed 9/14.

 To Make a World: George Ault and 1940s America, an exhibit held March 11, 2011 - September 5, 2011 at the Smithsonian American Art Museum.
 Includes online blog, online video and press coverage.
 Accessed April, 2015.